 ROERO NEBBIOLO 2014

-A farm in autumn, where the freshly picked black cherries and blueberries lie on the table and their aromas mingle with the ashes from the fireplace, beeswax, essential oils and roses.
-The straightforward attitude of this wine, perceived in the mouth through the present tannins and tense acidity, is tempered by careful work in the cellar, perceived in the perfectly clean, long finish.
+A farmhouse in autumn, where freshly picked black cherries and blueberries lie on the table and their aromas mingle with the ash from the fireplace, beeswax, essential oils and roses.
+The upright bearing of this wine, perceived on the palate through the present tannins and taut acidity, is softened by careful cellar work, perceived in the perfectly clean, long finish.

 VALMAGGIORE